The Bible says in Luke

 beware.
 Some pastors and some deacons and some Christian leaders had better

-teaching on this subject in the book of Revelation.
-Jesus praised the church of
+teachings on this subject in the book of Revelation.
+Jesus praised the church

-Ephesus and said to them in Rev. 2:6, But this you
+of Ephesus and said to them in Revelation 2:6, But

 Jesus says that He hates